 The official gold bullion coin of the U.S. is the American Gold Eagle.
 It was first released by the United States Mint in 1986 after being authorized under the Gold Bullion Coin Act of 1985.
 The design on the obverse in 1986 was Augustus Saint-Gaudens' depiction of Liberty.
 It is sold in both proof (most should avoid buying proof coins) and bullion finishes with a rendition of Adolph A. Weinman's Walking Liberty design.
-The weight of the bullion is usually used to describe American Gold Eagle coins.
+The weight of the bullion is usually used to describe Gold Eagle coins.
 They also have a marked face value, such as ten dollars on the ¼ ounce coin.

 The Krugerrand gold coin was first minted in South Africa in 1967 and was produced by the South African Mint.
 By 1980, this gold coin accounted for 90 percent of the global coin market.
 Kruger is the man featured on the obverse and rand refers to the South African unit of currency.
-Production levels of the Krugerrand have varied over the past half century.
+Production levels of the Krugerrand have varied over the past half-century.
 They went down in the years associated with the apartheid government and are increasing again.

 As alluded to above, investors often make the mistake of buying so-called rare coins.
 These numismatic or semi-numismatic coins are meant for collectors, speculators, and hobbyists rather than people looking to reliably preserve and build wealth.
 Rare coin buying is exceedingly risky and often buyers pay inordinately high premiums and do not recoup their value.
 Rare coins are not really a gold investment… they are more akin to artwork.
-Some collectors buy coins for pleasure, because of their history or beauty, or because they have excess money to tie up in illiquid assets.
-Gold coins that are priced close to their actual melt value is a more prudent way to invest in precious metals.
+Some collectors buy silver coins for pleasure, because of their history or beauty, or because they have excess money to tie up in illiquid assets.
+Gold coins that are priced close to their actual melt value are a more prudent way to invest in precious metals.

 Once again, it is important to figure out the current market value of gold before you sell your gold coins.
 Only work with a reputable dealer like Money Metals Exchange which has an impeccable reputation.
 Be wary of online auction sites, such as eBay and Amazon, that can become gathering places for scammers.
-Look for attentive customer service and an SSL secured website with product pages that offer live buy and sell prices.
+Look for attentive customer service and an SSL-secured website with product pages that offer live buy and sell prices.
 An online dealer often offers a higher price for gold than a local coin shop and you can instantly lock in the price.
 Read online reviews, read each title and summary, and stay away from sites with one star to ensure you are working with a valid precious metals dealer.

 Visit Money Metals Exchange at MoneyMetals.com or call 1-800-800-1865 to choose from small, medium, and large gold bullion coins to add to your investment portfolio.
 Our professionals are available to help you through every aspect of the buying and selling processes.